aydini/MP-Traces/README.md

         TX packets 0  bytes 0 (0.0 B)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```
-Then start tcpdump as below.
+Then start tcpdump as below to save all of the tcp conversations from multiple expriment trials into a single pcap file.

 ```
 outputFileName=`date +%F`-`date +%T`